 Connectors include easy expandability options and a range of MikroE Click and Grove modules.

 Add-on expansion shields enable Ethernet connectivity and support for Grove modules.

 This board is designed for smaller prototypes and built around the AI-Link module for a quick path from prototype to commercialisation.

 qiio PoC in a Box

-The cellular development kit is the development version of the q200 Guardian with additional connectors for fast prototyping of solutions, WiFi and GNSS included alongside cellular.
+The mobile development kit is the development version of the q200 Guardian with additional connectors for fast prototyping of solutions, WiFi and GNSS included alongside mobile.